Dilute your favourite essential oils and nourish your skin with our selection of pure and natural carrier oils.

 A good rule of thumb to adopt when using carrier oils is to dilute 2 drops of your chosen essential oils with one teaspoon of carrier oil.
 This will then make the essential oil safe to apply all over your skin (but remember to perform a patch test first!)

-You can learn more about how to dilute your essential oils with carrier oils here.
+Learn more about how to dilute your essential oils with carrier oils.

 Where are carrier oils sourced from?